 - Does he or she keep up with latest trends?

 On top of that, I’m pretty sure some of it can be taught – and the bookstores are probably already doing that to an extent I’m simply not aware of.
 The obvious ones are education in classics, trends, introductions to latest publications and making expert opinions/reviews available to employees.

-Some background first: As for our own business, we’re currently somewhere between offering self-service SaaS buying and more personal dealmaking for larger customers.
+Some background first: as for our own business, we’re currently somewhere between offering self-service SaaS buying and more personal dealmaking for larger customers.
 So naturally, we won’t be talking to all our new customers as a good portion are online DIY sign-ups.
-For now, whether we talk to new customers usually depends on their size and needs.
-Needs actually being the operative word here: Because we do take time to talk to and often visit small, potential customers as well.
-Some people like to try for themselves, others want knowledgeable people to talk to - to make sure that our offering matches their needs, help them set up correctly, etc. It’s just that larger companies usually have more specific needs and aren’t as used to SaaS buying yet.
+For now, whether we talk to new customers usually depends on their size and needs (needs actually being the operative word here because we do take time to talk to and often visit small, potential customers).
+Some people like to try for themselves, others want knowledgeable people to talk to – to make sure that our offering matches their needs, help them set up correctly, etc. It’s just that larger companies usually have more specific needs and aren’t as used to SaaS buying yet.

 With that in mind, let’s do a checklist: how do I see us doing for each of the points above?